top of page

 What makes a great exhibition?
 What does a typographer do?

 David Zwirner is one of the most respected and admired names in the art business.
-The now globally recognized German dealer founded his gallery back in New York's SoHo in 1993, when that neighborhood was the epicenter of everything exciting in the contemporary art world.
+The now globally recognized German art dealer founded his gallery back in New York's SoHo in 1993, when that neighborhood was the epicenter of everything exciting in the contemporary art world.
 There are now also galleries bearing his name in Los Angeles, Paris, London and Hong Kong - which in the last year alone have boasted exhibitions by such iconic names as Yayoi Kusama, Ruth Asawa, Alice Neel and Donald Judd.

 'Meet the Typographer'